arnaudpourbaix/creature-editor/README.md

 4. Right click on project and select Maven > Update Project..., check all sub-modules

 ### Core project
-1. Start database, can be done using start.cmd in launcher folder (in parent project, right click on start.cmd and select Easy Shell > Run...)
+1. Start database, can be done using `start.cmd` in launcher folder (in parent project, right click on `start.cmd` and select Easy Shell > Run...)
 2. Create and run a maven configuration to create/update database: `liquibase:update`.
 This will create database and update it on further executions.
+3. Create a java configuration to start web application.

 ### Web project
 1. Project Properties, JavaScript, Include Path, Source, included, Edit, Add `src/app`